auth1ery/txt/README.md

 - DISCORD_WEBHOOK

 ADMIN_PASS is for the password to enter admin.html.
 DATABASE_URL is your PostgreSQL database URL.
+YOU NEED IT!!!!!
 DISCORD_WEBHOOK is optional, but great if you want to see new posts made in real time in a Discord server.

 thats it!